 Pema Khandro received a recognition and enthronement by the head of the 900 year old Druk Tashi Dhargey Chokor Dechenling Monastery in Tibet, His Eminence Gyaldak Rinpoche.
-She was recognized as the present reincarnation (tulku) of a nineteenth-century yogini.
-She was given the title Pema Khandro Rinpoche when she received the lineage of this nineteenth century yogini who practiced in the Nyingma and Kagyu lineages in Eastern Tibet.
+She was recognized as the present reincarnation (tulku) of an early twentieth-century yogini.
+She was given the title Pema Khandro Rinpoche when she received the lineage of this yogini who practiced in the Nyingma and Kagyu lineages in Eastern Tibet.
 She continues the legacy of those teachings focusing on Dzogchen, Chod and the Six Yogas.
 Gyaldak Rinpoche encouraged her to spread the esoteric teachings of Buddhism in North America and throughout the world.

-Pema Khandro Rinpoche ordained in the Nyingma tradition and received authorization to pass the non-monastic lineage of Buddhist Yogis, Ngakpas and Naljorpas onto her students, a task which she has dedicated Ngakpa International to since 1999.
+Pema Khandro ordained in the Nyingma tradition and received authorization to pass the non-monastic lineage of Buddhist Yogis, Ngakpas and Naljorpas onto her students, a task which she has dedicated Ngakpa International to since 1999.

 Although she studied with numerous teachers during the journey that began when she was five, her root teachers have been Gangten Tulku Rinpoche and Ngak’chang Rinpoche each of whom who have also taught her students during many visits to her home and her centers and he regards her most important instruction as coming from a female teacher Ani Dawa.
 She also received empowerments་and teachings from many other great teachers who impacted her and inspired her including Khenpo Tsultrim Lodro Rinpoche, Gangten Tulku Rinpoche, Trulshik Rinpoche, His Holiness Dalai Lama, Ngakpa Lama Munser Rinpoche, Dudjom Rinpoche, Khenpo Sodargye, His Eminence Gyaldak Rinpoche, Namkhai Norbu Rinpoche, Chodpa Kunzang Dorjee, Lama Chodak Rinpoche, Ani Dawa, Chokyi Nyima Rinpoche, Lama Wangdu Rinpoche, Sangngak Tulku Rinpoche, Lama Pema, Lama Tenzin Rinpoche, Tsewong Rinpoche, Lama Tharchin Rinpoche, Lopon Phurba Dorje, Nechung Kuten Rinpoche, Khenpo Karma Wangyal, Khenpo Gawang Rinpoche, Lama Lhanang Rinpoche, Aku Nyangchag Jal, Gazing Rinpoche and Sherab Dorje Rinpoche.